 Spring Date Ideas

-- Paint Pub, Maple Grove: Artist can enjoy a lesson in painting while sipping on a cold beer!
+- Wine & Canvas, Minneapolis: Artist can enjoy a lesson in painting while sipping on a glass of wine #Winning!

 - Nina’s Coffee Cafe, St. Paul: Consumer ratings are through the roof for this coffee cafe, which serves organic coffee.